Updated: Oct 26, 2022

 8. Saying No

-Every new project you take on are hours away from the people you love.
-Every obligation you cave to is time you couldn’t spent being the person you were meant to be.
+Every new project you take on is hours away from the people you love.
+Every obligation is time you aren't becoming the person you were meant to be.

 Time is your greatest currency.

-In a culture that rewards the person who never stops, who works 97 hours of over-time, who places value on productivity: choose to be the grounded person centered in love, rest and milkshakes.
+In a culture that rewards the person who never stops, who works 97 hours of overtime, who places value on productivity: choose to be the grounded person-centered on love, rest, and milkshakes.